grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 #### Limit the reach of your DTOs in the production code

-As a rule of thumb, the less types and methods know about them, the better.
+As a rule of thumb, the fewer types and methods know about them, the better.
 DTOs represent an external application contract.
-They are also contrained by some rules mentioned earlier (like easiness of serialization), so they cannot evolve the same way normal objects do.
+They are also constrained by some rules mentioned earlier (like the ease of serialization), so they cannot evolve the same way normal objects do.
 Thus, I try to limit the number of objects that know about DTOs to a necessary minimum.
 I use one of the two strategies: wrapping or mapping.

-When wrapping, I have another object that holds a reference to the DTO and all the other pieces of logic interact with this wrapping object:
+When wrapping, I have another object that holds a reference to the DTO and then all the other pieces of logic interact with this wrapping object instead of directly with a DTO:

 ```csharp
 var user = new User(userDto);